Public Works Contracts

 It is part of MRSC's series on Purchasing and Contracting.

-Digging Into Public Works: Through June 2023, MRSC is partnering with the Washington Procurement Technical Assistance Center (PTAC) to launch "Digging Into Public Works," an initiative that will connect, educate, and engage local government staff and private contractors in the field of public works.
-Learn more
+Digging Into Public Works: Through June 2025, MRSC is continuing our partnership with APEX Accelerator for our "Digging Into Public Works" project, an initiative to connect, educate, and engage local government staff and private contractors in the field of public works.

 These pages discuss only the "traditional" design-bid-build public works process, and not the alternative project delivery methods of Chapter 39.10 RCW.